schemathesis/schemathesis/docs/python.rst

     ======================= 3 passed in 1.55s =======================

 Running these tests requires your app running at ``http://0.0.0.0:8080/`` and a valid Open API schema available at ``https://example.schemathesis.io/openapi.json``.

-By default, Schemathesis refuses to work with schemas that do not conform to the Open API spec, but you can disable this behavior by passing the ``validate_schema=False`` argument to the ``from_uri`` function.

 Narrowing the testing scope
 ---------------------------